Azure Files networking considerations

 In your private DNS zone, we create an A record for

 storageaccount.privatelink.file.core.windows.net and a CNAME record for the regular name of the storage account, which follows the pattern

 storageaccount.file.core.windows.net.
-Since your Azure private DNS zone is connected to the virtual network containing the private endpoint, you can observe the DNS configuration when by calling the
+Because your Azure private DNS zone is connected to the virtual network containing the private endpoint, you can observe the DNS configuration by calling the

 Resolve-DnsName cmdlet from PowerShell in an Azure VM (alternately